timothyjeffcoat/starships/README.md

 # starships
 Star Wars Star Ships Are Us!
 Come buy a star ship from us.

-My plan is to get heroku instance running for online demo purpose but in the mean time try to run it yourself .
+An online demo is available at an Heroku instance https://cryptic-beach-6399.herokuapp.com

+You can also run the app yourself by following instructions below.

 Dependencies